 Our research shows a correlation between information about an opportunity available to investors and a funding intermediary’s ability to successfully attract investors who actually invest in companies, measured by what we have dubbed an intermediary’s “Catapult Score”.
 The higher a funding intermediary’s Catapult Score, the more funding will be provided to the companies looking to raise capital on their platform, the more likely you are to be successful in your fundraising effort.
 This seems to hold true in multiple geographies.
 Before applying, ask your crowdfunding portal what is their Catapult Score.

 The equity-based crowdfunding pitch

-The materials you provide to a equity crowdfunding investor should be accessible, professional, and detailed.
+The materials you provide to an equity crowdfunding investor should be accessible, professional, and detailed.
 You do not want to have reason to say after the fact “I should have made time to make it shorter”.
-Make sure that you maintain timely and high quality interactions with everyone before, during and after your raise.
+Make sure that you maintain timely and high-quality interactions with everyone before, during and after your raise.
 If you have a pig, don’t put too much lipstick on it.
 Be honest about where you are.
 Embellishment will be sniffed out early.

 Updated February 27th, 2017